lazzarigioele/graphanalyzer/README.md

 * [Installation and usage](https://github.com/lazzarigioele/graphanalyzer#installation-and-usage) - how to get started
 * [Main algorithm](https://github.com/lazzarigioele/graphanalyzer#main-algorithm) - description of what's under the hood
 * [Results files](https://github.com/lazzarigioele/graphanalyzer#results-files) - description of the output files provided
-* [Interactive "single views"](https://github.com/lazzarigioele/graphanalyzer#interactive-single-views) - how to use interactive subgraphs
+* [Interactive subgraphs](https://github.com/lazzarigioele/graphanalyzer#interactive-subgraphs) - how to use interactive subgraphs
 * [Tutorial](https://github.com/lazzarigioele/graphanalyzer#tutorial) - how to interpret outputs, explained with real cases
 * [Bugs and future versions](https://github.com/lazzarigioele/graphanalyzer#bugs-and-future-versions) - how to keep in contact
 * [How to cite](https://github.com/lazzarigioele/graphanalyzer#how-to-cite)